 NATURAL RESOURCES SPECIALTY OPTIONS:

-The natural resources degree program is extremely flexible, allowing you to combine various areas of interest into your degree.
+The natural resources degree program is flexible, allowing you to combine various areas of interest into your degree to prepare you for your career of choice.
 Our specialty options range from conservation law enforcement to wildland fire ecology and everything in between.
 Our advising guide makes it easy to customize your education and highlights the degree learning outcomes.

 There are a variety of options for you to fund your education.
 Over $550,000 in scholarships are available - and that's just from the College of Forestry.
 The College of Forestry is dedicated to making sure our degrees are affordable.